Understanding Direct Traffic in Google Analytics 4 and How to Fix It

 Understanding UTM Parameters

-When URLs contain UTM parameters, such as UTM source, medium, or campaign, GA4 prioritizes these parameters over the referrer.
-For instance, if a visitor comes from a Facebook link that includes UTM parameters, GA4 will attribute the traffic to Facebook, regardless of the referrer.
+When URLs have UTM parameters like source, medium, or campaign, GA4 will prioritize these over the referrer.
+So, if someone clicks a Facebook link with UTM tags, GA4 will give credit to Facebook, even if the referrer is something else.

 Common Reasons for Direct Traffic